 1. Maintain an Unbroken Chain of Custody

 Nowadays, the prevalence of video editing software makes it dangerously simple to manipulate videos.
-Not having a monitoring system to track each change on a file means there are multiple ways to twist and complicate the truth around a crime scene.
+Not having a monitoring system to track each change on a file means multiple ways to twist and complicate the truth around a crime scene.

 2. Use the Original Recording in Court